ArnabXD/TGVCBot/README.md

 - `/resume | /r` : Resume the Stream
 - `/skip | /next` : Skip the Stream
 - `/stopvc` : Stop the Stream
+- `/leave` : Leave VC (works if stream is finished but VC user not left)

 ## Thanks to